 Mr. Stafford's Class

-Welcome to Mr. Stafford's online classroom at STEM Lab.
-Here you will find important information about our physical education class such as: reference documents for parents and students, what we are currently working on and any events we have coming up worth noting on your calendar.
-If you have any questions about the information found here or can't find the information you need for this class you are encouraged to contact Mr. Stafford via email or phone.
+Welcome to Mr. Stafford's online classroom for the 2020-2021 year at STEM Lab.
+Even though we are starting the year online I am hoping that we have fun, stay active and give the best effort possible each and every day.
+If you have any questions or can't find the information you need for this class you are encouraged to contact Mr. Stafford via email.

 Please review all of the following information before calling or emailing Mr. Stafford.